PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 Paid ads are a _subset_ of marketing.
 Every time you talk about your product in _any_ kind of context, you are doing marketing.
 This includes your website, turning up to events, writing content, posting on Twitter, chatting in an external Discord group, creating a YouTube tutorial, etc.

-This means taking paid ads seriously, but don't spend all your time here.
-At PostHog, paid ads take up ~10-20% of our marketing team's time in an average week.
-We spend 60%+ on writing.
+This means taking paid ads seriously (because of the $$$), but don't spend all your time here.
+At PostHog, paid ads take up ~10% of our marketing team's time in an average week.
+We spend 80%+ on writing.

 ### All paid ads are basically the same